tiborhercz/toolbox/README.md

 # cli-toolbox

-A handy collection of cli tools
+A collection of various tools like base64 encoding, jwt decoding, ipv4 cidr calculation, and more.
+The tools can be accessed from the command line or by using the web UI.

 ## Installation